F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

 Sunday, August 25: Race

-The race is currently expected to be dry with sunny skies and a zero per cent chance of rain around the 3pm start time.
-However, some showers are predicted an hour into the race, with a 10 per cent chance currently forecast.
+The race is currently expected to be dry with a sunny sky and a 0 percent chance of rain around the 3pm start time.
+However, some showers are predicted an hour into the race, with a 10 percent chance currently forecast.

 However, it's important to note that these forecasts are subject to change.
 We will be updating you daily with the latest forecast, so be sure to check back in as the week progresses.